Granola-Team/mina-indexer/README.md

 Run `just check` to verify that the project compiles.
 This will compile the `mina-indexer` binary in debug mode.

+### Storage

+The default storage location is on `/mnt` because the testing code may download large volumes of test data, and placing on `/mnt` gives an opportunity to use different storage volumes from one's build directory.

+Set the `VOLUMES_DIR` environment variable if you want to replace `/mnt` with another path.

 ### Testing

 #### Unit Tests

-Execute unit tests to validate code functionality with:
+Execute [unit tests](/rust/tests) to validate code functionality with:

 ```bash
 just test-unit